 - Live in our geographic service area.
-(Section 2.3 below describes our service area.) - Are entitled to Medicare Part A or enrolled in Medicare Part B. (You must have either Part A or Part B.) - Continue to pay your Part B premium. - Are a United States citizen or lawfully present in the United States. - Are enrolled in the State Health Plan PPO Medicare Supplemental Plan administered by Blue Cross Blue Shield of Michigan or State Health Plan Medicare Advantage (MA) PPO administered by Blue Cross Blue Shield of Michigan through Medicare Plus Blue Group. - You are not eligible for membership in our plan if you enroll in another Medicare Part D plan or in another Medicare Advantage Plan with prescription drug coverage.
+(Section 2.3 below describes our service area.) - Are entitled to Medicare Part A and enrolled in Medicare Part B. (You must have Part B.) - Continue to pay your Part B premium. - Are a United States citizen or lawfully present in the United States. - Meet your plan's eligibility requirements.